+APRIL 30,

-APRIL 30, (in thousands) 2024 2023
+(in thousands) 2 2025 2024

-Balance at beginning of year \$ 2,892 \$ 2,070 Additions based on tax positions of prior years 1,568 Reductions for tax positions of prior years settlements (746) Balance at end of year \$ 2,892 \$ 2,892
+Balance at beginning of year \$ 2,892 \$ 2,892

+Reductions for tax positions of prior years' settlements (1,286)

+Balance at end of year \$ 1,606 \$ 2,892

 The Company operates in multiple tax jurisdictions and, in the normal course of business, its tax returns are subject to examination by various taxing authorities.
-Such examinations may result in future assessments by these taxing authorities, and the Company will accrue a liability when it believes that it is not more likely than not that it will realize the benefits of tax positions that it has taken or for the amount of any tax benefit that exceeds the cumulative probability threshold in accordance with accounting standards.
+Such examinations may result in future assessments by these taxing authorities, and the Company will accrue a liability when it believes it is not more likely than not that it will realize the benefits of tax positions it has taken or for the amount of any tax benefit exceeding the cumulative probability threshold in accordance with accounting standards.
 An estimate of the range of the amounts of unrecognized tax benefits that will increase or decrease income tax expense in the next 12 months cannot be made.
-As of April 30, 2024, federal tax years 2020 through 2023 remain subject to examination.
+As of April 30, 2025, federal tax years 2021 through 2024 remain subject to examination.
 The Company believes that adequate provisions have been made for all tax returns subject to examination.
 The Company is currently not under federal audit.
 If the liability for uncertain tax positions is released the entire amount would impact the Company's effective tax rate.

-Note L - Commitments and Contingencies
+Note K - Commitments and Contingencies